 So many things are possible just as long as you don’t know they’re impossible. ~ Norton Juster, The Phantom Tollbooth

-Originally from the suburbs of San Francisco I was born at Presbyterian Hospital their and lived for the first six months of my life in the city.
+Originally from the suburbs of San Francisco I was born at Presbyterian Hospital there and lived for the first six months of my life in the city.
 My Dad moved west from Pittsburgh, Pennsylvania with nothing more than a suitcase and a one weekend a month Army reservist officer’s stipend.
-My mom, fresh out of a 3 year room and board training program that cost $1500 dollars at Cedars Sinai Training Hospital in Columbus, Ohio moved west with a suitcase and an associate degree as a Registered Nurse.
+My mom, fresh out of a 3 year room and board training program that cost $1,500 at Cedars-Sinai Training Hospital in Columbus, Ohio moved west with a suitcase and an associate degree as a Registered Nurse.
 My Dad ended a career as a successful stock broker ~ 2005 spent ten years at Merrill Lynch and 30 years in another firm that changed names at least 15 times but started out as Loeb, Rhoades & Co.
-My mom spent 30 years as a 20 hour advice nurse at Kaiser Permanente.
+My mom spent 30 years as a 20-hour advice nurse at Kaiser Permanente.
 Both are still alive and well today and spend half of the year in our original family home in Lafayette, CA and the other half in Palm Springs.

 Some stuff about me

 In the late 80’s I was on ‘The Dating Game’ as one of the three bachelors.
 I didn’t get picked but I got some good answers in.